Here's all you need to know about HELP Debt Indexation.

 While your HELP debt doesn't accrue compounding interest like a normal loan, that doesn't mean it's immune to inflation.
 This is the role of indexation, and it's important to understand how it impacts your debt amount.

 Your HELP debt is something you will likely repay over several years.
-To ensure its value remains constant over that time, it's adjusted — increased by the CPI percentage — annually to align with the cost of living.
+To ensure its value remains constant over that time, it's adjusted — increased by the CPI or WPI percentage — annually to align with the cost of living.

 The important point to note is that because indexation is applied on June 1, your debt is adjusted before your standard compulsory or voluntary (salary sacrificed) taxed employment repayments are processed.